-English baritone Eddie Wade made his Royal Opera debut in 1996 as Mandarin (Turandot) and has since returned to sing Baron Douphol in several revivals of La traviata, Indian (The Bartered Bride), Fouquier Tinville (Andrea Chénier) and Julio (The Exterminating Angel) and Peter (Hansel and Gretel).
+English baritone Eddie Wade made his Royal Opera debut in 1996 as Mandarin (Turandot) and has since returned to sing Baron Douphol in several revivals of La traviata, Indian (The Bartered Bride), Fouquier Tinville (Andrea Chénier), Julio (The Exterminating Angel) and Peter (Hansel and Gretel).
 In the 2019/20 Season he sings Alcindoro (La bohème).

-Wade studied at the Guildhall School of Music and Drama and the National Opera Studio.
-He won first prize and the Verdi/Wagner Prize in the 1996 National Mozart Competition.
-He performs regularly for the major British opera companies, engagements including Baron Douphol, Sharpless (Madama Butterfly), Marcello (La bohème), Count Almaviva (Le nozze di Figaro), Peter (Hänsel und Gretel), Melot (Tristan und Isolde) and Speaker (Die Zauberflöte) for Welsh National Opera, Rigoletto and Sharpless for Scottish Opera, Meria/Lepidus (Caligula) and Prince Arjuna (Satyagraha) for English National Opera, Duclou (Zazà) for Opera Holland Park, Sonora (La fanciulla del West) and Donald (Billy Budd) for Opera North, Baron Douphol for Glyndebourne Festival, Gunther (Götterdämmerung) for Longborough Festival and Notary/Police Inspector/Servant (Der Rosenkavalier) in concert with the City of Birmingham Symphony Orchestra.
-International appearances include Giorgio Germont (La traviata), Scarpia (Tosca) and Rigoletto on tour with Diva Opera, Executioner (Inés de Castro) in Porto and Giorgio Germont for Les Azuriales Festival.
+Wade studied at the Guildhall School of Music & Drama and the National Opera Studio.
+He performs regularly with the major British opera companies, engagements including Monterone (Rigoletto), Sharpless (Madama Butterfly), Marcello (La bohème), Count Almaviva (Le nozze di Figaro), Peter (Hänsel und Gretel), Melot (Tristan und Isolde) and Speaker (Die Zauberflöte) for Welsh National Opera, Rigoletto and Sharpless for Scottish Opera, Meria/Lepidus (Caligula) and Prince Arjuna (Satyagraha) for English National Opera, Duclou (Zazà) for Opera Holland Park, Sonora (La fanciulla del West) and Donald (Billy Budd) for Opera North, Baron Douphol for Glyndebourne Festival and Gunther (Götterdämmerung) for Longborough Festival.
+International appearances include Giorgio Germont (La traviata) and Sharpless (Madama Butterfly) for Danish National Opera, Baron Douphol for Nederlandse Reisopera and Giorgio Germont for Les Azuriales Festival.

-Wade has sung in concert with the London Symphony Orchestra, the Royal Philharmonic Orchestra and the Philharmonia Orchestra, and on a live broadcast of Carmina Burana with the RTÉ Concert Orchestra.
-He has sung Mendelssohn’s Elijah throughout the UK and in France and Belgium.
+Wade has appeared widely in concert with orchestras including the London Symphony Orchestra, the Royal Philharmonic Orchestra and the Philharmonia Orchestra, and the RTÉ Concert Orchestra.